Brent-prod/odin-recipes/README.md

 # odin-recipes
-An HTML practice website of recipes
+An HTML practice website of recipes based on this tutorial https://www.theodinproject.com/lessons/foundations-recipes